yuckdevchan/dotfiles/README.md

 To clone: ```git clone https://github.com/yuckdevchan/dotfiles```

-If you can't use git then click on the ==Downloads ZIP== button on this repository.
+If you can't use git then click on the **Downloads ZIP** button on this repository.

 ### Apply these to your system